Last updated on October 31st, 2019 at 02:47 am

 Lately, I’ve been practicing finding more compassion for myself, and reminding myself that I am human too!
 I don’t hold other people to the same exacting standards that I have always seemed to demand for myself.

-I’ve been finding happiness in connecting with others more to hear their stories, and being reminded that everyone has doubts sometimes, that everyone hurts sometimes, and that none of us get exempted completely from suffering while on earth.
+I’ve been finding happiness in connecting with others more to hear their stories and be reminded that everyone has doubts sometimes, that everyone hurts sometimes, and that none of us get exempted completely from suffering while on earth.
 It may sound strange that I have thought at times that I wouldn’t suffer, that I could completely rise above it, but think I have believed that the self-development and coaching tools I use could somehow prevent me from ever having fear thoughts.

 What I have learned instead is that it’s perfectly normal to have fear thoughts and doubt sometimes, and what matters is just acknowledging that you’re having those thoughts, gently picking a new thought, and hopefully taking some action that feels empowering, or doing something that brings you joy.